yfelekis/yfelekis.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at University of Warwick in the Department of Computer Science, supervised by [Prof. Theodoros Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/).
 I am also a member of the [Warwick Machine Learning Group](https://wmlg.io/).
+I recently received the Placement Award for the Alan Turing Institute's Enrichment Scheme and starting in October 2024, I will be based at the ATI for the entire academic year.

 I hold the "Onassis Scholarship for Doctoral Studies" fellowship of the [Onassis Foundation](https://www.onassis.org/) and my research is also supported by the [UKRI Turing AI Acceleration Fellowship](https://www.ukri.org/news/new-turing-ai-fellows-to-deliver-world-class-ai-research/) on Machine Learning Foundations of Digital Twins.